For Individuals with Reading Challenges

 - Dyslexia Friendly Libraries resources

-Virginia Department for the Blind and Visually Impaired features resources, reading material, and adaptive equipment.
+- Virginia Department for the Blind and Vision Impaired features resources, reading material, and adaptive equipment.

-The following locations are regional Talking Book Centers, through the Library of Congress’s National Library Service for the Blind and Physically Handicapped.
+- Through the Library of Congress’s National Library Service for the Blind and Print Disabled.
 Please click on your nearest regional center to find more resources and librarians to assist you.

-Find It Virginia resources for digital books feature text magnification and in some cases, dyslexia friendly fonts.
-Ask your local librarian for assistance in adjusting fonts for readibility.
+- Find It Virginia resources for digital books feature text magnification and in some cases, dyslexia friendly fonts.
+Ask your local librarian for assistance in adjusting fonts for readability.